mircealungu/mircea/thoughtstream.md

 **

 If you do your work because you want to serve.
-Remember to always ask: *Is this going to serve?*.
+Remember to always ask: *Is this going to serve?*

 **